alexalex89/ccu-alarm/README.md

 * Alarm (Type Werteliste, with values 'Unscharf; Huellschutz; Vollschutz')
 * AlarmDelay (Type Logikwert)
 * SmarthaPush (Type Zeichenkette, containing your Smartha API Key for push messages)
+    * Multiple variables with different API Keys are supported, they just have to start with "SmarthaPush"

 What you also need is some kind of program that sets the Alarm variable (=enables and disables the alarm system).
 I am using the hand sender device HmIP-KRC4 for this purpose.